Wakin

 The Wakin (和金 lit.
-"Japanese Golden") is an intermediate twin tailed goldfish variety that has been originated from Japan.
+"Japanese Golden") is an intermediate twin tailed goldfish variety that originated from Japan.
 It is believed the wakin gave rise to fancy twin-tailed goldfish, including the ryūkin, ranchū, oranda, fantail pearlscale, and many more twin-tailed goldfish.
 It is also the second oldest variety, developed from the common goldfish.

 In Japan

 The wakin has many popular cultures and beliefs in the history of Japanese goldfish.
 The wakin goldfish, in Japanese terms, are any 'Huna' bodied goldfish with a single tail (in reference to the popular common goldfish), double tail, or triple tail, while in the US, a wakin is simply a double tail goldfish with a long body.
 They are also seen in red and white, which are prized for competition.
 Other colors include chocolate, blue, red, white, orange, and yellow.
-There is also a calico wakin, but for some reason, in regards to its color process, the calico wakin is not a full-blooded wakin line.
+There is also a calico wakin, but for some reason, in regards to its color process, the calico wakin is not considered a full-blooded wakin line.